nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**
-If a leave record lasts from 08/11/2020 to 12/11/2020, any date keyed in that date range will cause the whole record to be deleted.<br>
+If a leave record has a date range that lasts from 08/11/2020 to 12/11/2020, any date keyed in that date range will cause the whole record to be deleted.<br>

 </div>